ricardolsmendes/fine-grained-demand-forecasting-infra/README.md

 ## Usage instructions

-1. Set up the IoT infrastructure using the available [environments](./environments/).
+1. Set up Azure and Databricks infrastructure using the available [environments](./environments/).

 ## How to contribute